vpavlenko/study-music/talks/f0/02_analysis.md

 - Then feed the output of demucs to [Basic Pitch](https://basicpitch.spotify.com/) (bass)
 - "Drum stems audio to midi" is a separate task which may have some good solution
 - Maybe Ableton
 - Try Omnizart.
-Omnizart uses spleeter under the hood, and maybe replacing it with demucs can give better results
+Omnizart uses spleeter under the hood, and maybe replacing it with demucs can give better results.
+Also [MT3](https://github.com/magenta/mt3)
 - For piano: either [bytedance](https://github.com/bytedance/piano_transcription) or "Onsets and Frames"